 As there are an enormous amount of online survey companies out there, the payout, time and effort vary greatly.
 I suggest reading reviews (you can make a google search on “best online surveys”) so you can choose the ones that pay the most relative to the time invested.
 In terms of effort, most of them are easy and based on multiple-choice questions, although sometimes you will be requested to write down your opinion.

-Time: The time necessary to complete surveys is usually estimated and presented for you.
+Time: The time necessary to complete surveys is usually estimated and presented to you.
 Normally, you can expect to take 2 to 30 minutes depending on how fast you are.

 MySurvey offers around 100 points for a 15 minutes survey and you earn £3 for 345 points (minimum threshold).
 Therefore, you can expect to be paid around 3,50 per hour.

-Valued Opinions only offers vouchers, but they can range from £1 to £5 for 10-30 minutes.
+Valued Opinions only offer vouchers, but they can range from £1 to £5 for 10-30 minutes.